 Before you hit the open road of selling online, however, take care of the WordPress settings and costs.

-Note: If you are already running a blog on WordPress, then you simply jump to the WooCommerce plugin installation and setting up.
+If you are already running a WordPress blog, you simply jump to the WooCommerce plugin installation and setting up.

 Domain Name, Hosting and Setup